duckduckgo/duckduckhack-docs/duckduckhack/submitting/pull-request.md

 2. Click the "**Pull Request**" button (grey text, middle of the screen).

-    For advanced users, make sure you are on the correct branch where your changes are located.
+    Make sure you are on the correct branch where your changes are located!

 3. Review the changes and click "**Create Pull Request**".